sframe-wg/sframe/draft-ietf-sframe-enc.md

 For each known KID value, the client stores the corresponding symmetric key `base_key`.
-For keys that can be used for encryption, the client also stores the next counter value CTR to be used when encrypting (initially 0).
+For keys that can be used for encryption, the client also stores the next CTR value to be used when encrypting (initially 0).

-When encrypting a plaintext, the application specifies which KID is to be used, and the counter is incremented after successful encryption.
+When encrypting a plaintext, the application specifies which KID is to be used, and the CTR value is incremented after successful encryption.
 When decrypting, the `base_key` for decryption is selected from the available keys using the KID value in the SFrame header.